-- C3.3 Ballast Weight: The minimum ballast weight is based on the wind design requirements of the system.
+C3.3 Ballast Weight: The minimum ballast weight is based on the wind design requirements of the system.
 Structural design should consider that the installed system will have variation of weight.
+Additional structural capacity should always be considered.

+ANSI/SPRI RP-4 2008 Wind Design Standard for Ballasted Single-ply Roofing Systems

-Additional structural capacity should always be considered. - C3.3.1 All stone ballast comes with some fines mixed in.
+C3.3.1 All stone ballast comes with some fines mixed in.
 ASTM standard D 448 allows up to 5 percent fines.
-This may lead to problems at drains, scuppers, etc. due to buildup of these fines.
-If the source of stone is including too many fines, it may be advisable to have it "double washed" to get the fines below 2 percent.
-The research basis for the stone ballast was model stone that approximated the gradations of ASTM D-448.
+This may lead to problems at drains, scuppers, etc. due to build-up of these fines.

+If the source of stone is including too many fines, it may be advisable to have it "double washed".

+The research basis for the stone ballast was model stone that approximated the gradations of ASTM D 448.
 This included fines and the largest sizes in the simulated gradation.
 The average size of the stone was deemed to be the controlling factor in wind performance.